glynnbird/blockchain-workshop/exercise3.md

 Now, in the Geth console you have to follow the steps in [Exercise 2](https://gist.github.com/danmermel/66c87ffb1b6174999762c45d5251ffdf) in order to create a new contract on the blockchain.

-Remember to keep checking the value of jar until you can see an address, which indicates it has been mined.

 Check that the number of donations is currently 0:

 ```